 Amazon selling Fees

-Here are the current Amazon referral fees for the UK as an example;
+Here are the current Amazon referral fees for the USA as an example;

 Storage Fees – Amazon charges a fee each month an item is stored in their warehouse.
-This is about 0.45 per month per cubic foot.
-As an example, a toy would cost about 0.05 per month and a large item like a printer would cost about 0.20.
-As you can see storage fees are very low and it is often a lot cheaper than renting a storage unit or warehouse space.
-If you had a product that did not sell for 6 months it would only cost about 0.30 if it was a standard size item.
-Don’t be put off by storage fees.
+This is about $0.64 per month per cubic foot.
+As an example, a toy would cost about $0.05 per month and a large item like a printer would cost about $0.20.
+As you can see storage fees are low and it is often a lot cheaper than renting your own storage unit or warehouse space.
+Storage fees do increase substantially in the busy 3 months before Christmas you will need to be more careful about how much stock you send to FBA.

 Additional Fees – you will pay extra if you get Amazon to label your products or add special packaging.